M1chalS/sheets-simplified/README.md

 #### Update data

-To update data in sheets you can use `update` method for first argument providing array of data you want to add to sheets, also if you want to use different sheet or range you can provide them in second parameter by creating configuration object specifying `sheet` and `range`.
+To update data in sheets, you can use the update method.
+Provide an array of data you want to update in the specified sheet range as the first argument.

 ```typescript
 const response = await sheetsConnection.update(